jaelliot/geckoforge/docs/templates/implementation-prompt.md

 ## **⚠️ CRITICAL IMPLEMENTATION INSTRUCTION**

-This is an **action-oriented implementation task**.
+This is an **action-oriented implementation task** for the **geckoforge KIWI image builder**.
 Follow this execution flow precisely:

+**🦎 KIWI CONTEXT**: We are configuring openSUSE KIWI NG to build a custom distribution ISO, not implementing directly against a live system.
+Changes modify:
+- KIWI profile configurations (`profiles/leap-15.6/kde-nvidia/`)
+- Home-Manager modules (`home/modules/`)
+- User setup scripts (`scripts/`)
+- Build and validation tools (`tools/`)

+The resulting configuration will be **built into an ISO** that users install, not applied to an existing openSUSE system.

 1.  **Plan & Structure**:
     *   Briefly outline your implementation plan.
 Organize work into numbered batches for major steps and lettered sub-batches for granular tasks (e.g., 1a, 1b, 2a).